 The Chronicle’s second annual Trends Report is your guide to the shifting landscape of higher education.
 Learn how to navigate the challenges faced by college leaders across the country.

 The Chronicle’s On Leadership video series explores various aspects of campus leadership with top executives and other movers and shakers across academe.
 Hosted by Chronicle editors and reporters, the series explores trending and relevant topics in higher education.
+Visit our complete collection of interviews.

 In November 2016, The Chronicle of Higher Education will mark its 50th anniversary.
 To lead up to the occasion, we’ve chosen front pages featuring some of our reporting on events in higher education and the zeitgeist of the nation’s colleges and universities over the years.